Kate Krader (@kkrader on Twitter) is Food & Wine's restaurant editor. When she tells us where to find our culinary heart's desire, we listen up.

 Ray Isle (@islewine on Twitter) is Food & Wine's executive wine editor.
 We trust his every cork pop and decant – and the man can sniff out a bargain to boot.
 Take it away, Ray.

-All over the world, people gather to celebrate Passover - the holiday that commemorates the Jewish people's escape from slavery in Egypt.
+Next Monday night, all over the world, people will gather to celebrate Passover - the holiday that commemorates the Jewish people's escape from slavery in Egypt.
 For seven or eight days (depending on where you live), families and friends come together for festive seder meals packed with ritual foods and a few dietary restrictions (for instance, no leavened grains).

 And while many traditions remain the same the world over, favorite regional recipes can bring communities closer together.
-Here, families from Israel, Estonia and India share a few of their favorites, courtesy of the American Jewish Joint Distribution Committee, to make your celebration a little larger in spirit.
+Here, families from Kyrgyzstan, Uzbekistan and Kazakhstan share a few of their favorites, courtesy of the American Jewish Joint Distribution Committee, to make your celebration a little larger in spirit.